 In Northern Ireland it is the Government Department responsible for arts and creativity, museums, libraries, sport, inland waterways and inland fisheries, linguistic diversity, archives, and for advising on National Lottery distribution.

 The Department also draws on the expertise of the Education and Training Inspectorate.

 Our Core Divisions

-The work of the Department is divided into four core divisions.
+The work of the Department is divided into five core divisions.

 Culture: - responsible for arts and creativity; inland waterways; language policy; architecture and the built environment policy